Godly leaders are anointed.

-Do you find yourself getting stuck?
-Do you find yourself pulling away from taking a bigger role?
+Do you get stuck?
+Do you pull away from taking a bigger role?

-A lot of the the leaders that I work with really struggle to take on that title of leader.
-You’re probably doing the work anyway, but as women I think we are cultivated, we are brought up to believe that leadership is only something that is available to the most skilled and to the most influential.
+A lot of the the leaders that I work with struggle to take on the title of leader.
+You’re probably doing the work anyway, but as women, I think we are cultivated and brought up to believe that leadership is only something that is available to the most skilled and to the most influential.

-During my own journey I have discovered that leadership is actually part of who we were created to be.
+During my own journey I discovered that leadership is part of who we were created to be.
+We are anointed.

-Each one of us has influence in some area in our life, probably more influence than we realize.
-Time and time again when my clients start talking to the people in their lives, they are blown away by how much they are respected and looked up to, and how much influence they actually have in their community.
+Each one of us are anointed with influence in some area in our life, probably more influence than we realize.
+Time and time again, when my clients talk to the people in their lives, they are blown away by how much others respect and look up to them, and how much influence they actually have in their community.

-We have to weed out those doubts because hiding from who God created us to be is never something God is going to tell us to do.
+We must weed out those doubts because hiding from who God created us to be is never something God is going to tell us to do.

 If it’s not from God, then it’s going to push us away from Him.

-That fear of not being enough and the subsequent desire to hide from God is born in sin, either our sin or other sins or perhaps the fallout of generational sin that has landed on our shoulders.
+That fear of not being enough and the subsequent desire to hide from God is borne in sin–either our sin or other sins.
+Perhaps the fallout of generational sin that has landed on our shoulders.
 Sometimes our doubts are the result of toxic cultural expectations, patriarchy, and the pressure that has been unfairly put upon women to stay quiet, stay in the back, and not make any effort to be seen.

-And not just restoration to some political ambition or some culturally accepted role of what it means to be a Christian woman, but restoration to our pre-fall intimacy with God, when we used to walk in the cool of the evening in the garden, side by side.
-Before sin entered the world we used to sit beside God and name the animals, harvest the fruits, and cultivate our relationship with our Creator.
+And not just restoration to some political ambition or some culturally accepted role of what it means to be a Christian woman, but restoration to our pre-fall intimacy with God, when we used to walk in the garden side by side with Him in the cool of the evening.
+Before sin entered the world, we sat beside God and named the animals, harvested the fruits, and cultivated our relationship with our Creator.

 Moving back towards that level of intimacy happens when we become Jesus-centered leaders.